-During the submission process, authors are given the opportunity to include a cover letter with comments for the editor (maximum word count of 500 words).
+During the submission process, authors may include a cover letter with comments for the Editor (maximum word count of 500 words).

 1. The details mentioned below outline the information that is typically included in a standard cover letter.

 - Editor’s name